 Google has used keyword stemming in its algorithms for a long time now.
 The first blog posts about it from SEO experts like Rand Fishkin and Bill Slawski go as far back as 10 years ago.
 For languages other than English, Google began recognizing word forms much later.
 In recent years, Google’s algorithm became even more advanced, making exact match keyword optimization more and more outdated.

 If you want to optimize your text for the term ballet shoes, for example, you should be able to use the term ballet shoe as well.
 Google understands that ballet shoes and ballet shoe are basically the same thing.
-Our Yoast SEO Premium plugin also recognizes these different word forms in the following languages: English, German, Dutch, Spanish, Polish, French, Russian, Italian, Indonesian, Arabic, Portuguese, Swedish, Hebrew, Hungarian, Norwegian, Turkish, Czech and Slovak.
+Our Yoast SEO Premium plugin also recognizes these different word forms in the following languages: English, German, Dutch, Spanish, Polish, French, Russian, Italian, Indonesian, Arabic, Portuguese, Swedish, Hebrew, Norwegian, Turkish, Czech, Slovak, Greek and Japanese.
 We’re working hard on adding new languages to this list, so let us know which one you’re missing!

 Stemming and word forms

 When people talk about keyword stemming or a stemming algorithm, they mean that the algorithm is able to recognize different word forms of a certain keyword.
 That’s exactly what the word forms functionality in Yoast SEO does.
 In regard to synonyms: we do not automatically detect these, but we do allow you to enter synonyms which will then be taken into account in our SEO analysis.

 Maybe we should have called our word forms functionality stemming.
 But it’s a difficult word to explain to people.
 So, we’ll stick with word forms.